 USING AN "ATTITUDE OF ADAPTABILITY" THROUGH ONE'S JOURNEY

-Imagine how events might occur in any of the career-life roles, such as the downsizing of your company, a car accident, someone quits their job and you are the next in line for that position, an illness, etc. Some might be situations that simply existed, such as where we were born and raised.
+Imagine how events might occur in any of the career-life roles, such as the downsizing of your company, a car accident, someone quits their job and you are the next in line for that position, an illness, etc., all situations that affect our life journey.
+Some might be situations that simply existed, such as where we were born and raised.
 Super described these as "situational determinants" (society, family, school, peer groups, the economy) that can influence career-life decisions.
-He also described "personal determinants", especially one's personality (needs, values, interests, intelligence, and special aptitudes, etc.), what I call one's self-knowledge pyramid, as an important and active agent in the process of career-life decision-making.
+He also described "personal determinants", especially one's personality (needs, values, interests, intelligence, and special aptitudes, etc.), what I call one's self-knowledge pyramid, as see as the most important and active agent in the process of career-life decision-making.

 What if we had a secret tool to effectively deal with those situational determinants and uncertainties that always surrounds our life journey?
 Many times, life just happens, and we can't control the events of life-but we CAN control how we respond to those situations with our attitude.